-We are proposing to increase Council Tax by 2.95% in 2019-20.
-In addition, a precept increase of 1.0% will part-fund the huge cost pressures in adult social care.
-Government expects councils to use this precept to increase to Council Tax to part-fund rising social care costs.
+The local government finance settlement announced by government confirmed that councils can increase the rate of Council Tax by up to 3% without the need for a referendum.
+We will increase Council Tax by 2.95% in 2019-20.
+In addition, we will also apply government's precept increase of 1.0% which will part-fund the huge cost pressures in adult social care.
+Government expects councils to use this precept to increase Council Tax to part-fund rising social care costs.
 We believe this is unfair as it moves the burden of addressing the social care funding crisis from government to local tax payers.
 However we have no choice but to apply this increase to maintain services to some of the city's most vulnerable people and indeed, government assumes we will apply this increase in full.
 The remaining increase of 2.95% will part-fund the cost pressure and funding cuts across other services.
 This will mean a total increase of 3.95%.
 For an average Band D household this means an increase of around £5.20 per month over a 12-month period.

 We perform well in collecting Council Tax for the city on your behalf.
 Our collection rates are amongst the highest within core cities and North East local authorities.
-But, we know some households struggle to pay Council Tax.
+But we know some households struggle to pay Council Tax.
 We are committed to supporting those on low incomes and developed a new Council Tax reduction scheme for 2018-19, providing reductions for those most in need.
-We are now also proposing to increase the Council Tax premium payable on empty properties in line with the recent change in the regulations.
+We are now also planning to increase the Council Tax premium payable on empty properties in line with the recent change in the regulations.
 This will generate extra income for services and encourage owners to put their empty properties to good use.